numpy/numpy/doc/neps/ufunc-overrides.rst

 ufunc turns to ``mine.__array_ufunc__``.
 But this is :obj:`None`, equivalent to returning :obj:`NotImplemented`, so a :exc:`TypeError` is raised.
-In option (2), we pass directly to ``arr.__array_ufunc__``, which will return :obj:`NotImplemted`, which we catch.
+In option (2), we pass directly to ``arr.__array_ufunc__``, which will return :obj:`NotImplemented`, which we catch.

 .. note :: the reason for not allowing in-place operations to return :obj:`NotImplemented` is that these cannot generically be replaced by